sjbylo/lab-ocp4/workshop/content/exercises/55-initiate-database-prov.md

 The status should be ``Provisioning``.
 Note that the database takes about 20 minutes to provision.
 We will use it in a later exercise.

-Now, if you wish, go to the [Service Catalog](%console_url%/catalog/ns/%project_namespace%).
+If you wish to explore in the console, go to the [Service Catalog](%console_url%/catalog/ns/%project_namespace%).
 You will see many technologies which can be utilized.
 One of them is the RDS Service.
 In the search box, enter ``rds``.
 You will see the ``Amazon RDS for MySQL`` service class.
-Click on this RDS Service Class to read information about this service.
+Click on this "Amazon RDS for MySQL" to read information about this service.
 Then click on the ``Create Service Instance``  button to view all of the parameters that _can_ be used to define the MySQL instance.
 The most important options are:

 1. Service Instance Name
 1. DB Instance Class